Investigating Berezinskii-Kosterlitz-Thouless phase transitions in Kagome spin ice by quantifying Monte Carlo process: Distribution of Hamming distances: Probing BKT transition by quantifying MC procedure

 \section{Probing BKT transition by quantifying MC procedure}

 We reinvestigate the BTK transitions in KIM with the finite-size scaling of the order parameter and its susceptibility in the previous section.
-However, as we demonstrated in Sec.~\ref{sec:model}, not all physical quantities, such as specific heat, can correctly catch the transition points~\cite{xiangtao,youjin}.
-Moreover, the order parameter may be hard to define for the system without prior knowledge and has computational difficulties.
 In this section, we aim to study the phase transitions employing the universal quantities quantifying the MC procedure, which do not depend on the details of the target system.
 The main idea is to quantitatively analyze the MC visited configurations based on the Hamming distances in the small data set of selected uncorrelated configurations.